Azov Brigade: Connection to antisemitism

 The founder of the battalion, Andriy Biletsky, said in 2010 that the Ukrainian nation's mission is to "lead the white races of the world in a final crusade … against Semite-led Untermenschen".
-According to the Freedom House initiative, Reporting Radicalism, said Biletsky stopped making anti-Semitic statements after February 2014.
+According to the Freedom House initiative, Reporting Radicalism, Biletsky stopped making anti-Semitic statements after February 2014.
 But it said "anti-Semitism is sometimes manifested at the local level" of his political party.
+According to Vyacheslav Likhachev several Jewish soldiers (including one Israeli citizen) served amongst the "first fighters" of Azov in 2014.